ibm-cloud-docs/sell/da-catalog-details.md

 Users can filter the catalog to display similar products based on common solutions, function, or use.
 To select your catalog category, complete the following steps:

 1. From the Catalog entry page, click **Select category**.
 1. From the list, select the category that best describes your product.
-For more information about the deployable architecture categories, see the following descriptions:

-Converged infrastructure
-:   A way of structuring an information technology (IT) system by grouping multiple components into a single optimized computing package, components of which may include servers; data storage devices; networking equipment; and software for IT infrastructure management, automation, and orchestration.

-Enterprise applications
-:   Bundle of compatible products that deliver enterprise-grade app solutions for information sharing, automation, and agility.

 ### Adding search keywords
 {: #da-catalog-keywords}